Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Discussion

+This expression is remarkably similar to the stress-train relationship derived for a fully quantum theory of phonons \cite{avronViscosityQuantumHall1995,barkeshliDissipationlessPhononHall2012}:

-making the correspondence between $\Omega_{ijkl}$ and $\eta_{ijkl}$ clear.
-It can be helpful to interpret $\Omega_{ijkl}$ as a ``real-space'' Berry curvature---it gives rise to a geometric phase when the crystal lattice is moved around a closed loop by an oscillating strain, such as the one created by a sound wave.
+where $\Omega_{ijkl}$ is the phonon Berry curvature.
+From these expressions, it is clear that phonon Hall viscosity and phonon Berry curvature are one and the same---phonon Hall viscosity is the long-wavelength manifestation of the microscopic phonon Berry curvature.
+It can be insightful to interpret $\Omega_{ijkl}$ as a ``real-space'' Berry curvature---it gives rise to a geometric phase when the crystal lattice is moved around a closed path by an oscillating strain field, such as the one created by a sound wave.
 This is analogous to the ``momentum-space'' Berry curvature of Bloch electrons, which gain geometric phases when traversing closed paths in momentum space.
 Where Bloch electrons experience a non-dissipative force from Berry curvature that leads to the anomalous Hall effect, the lattice (i.e. phonons and sound waves) experiences a non-dissipative Hall viscosity that leads to the thermal Hall and acoustic Faraday effects.

 In general, a variety of mechanisms can generate phonon Berry curvature and Hall viscosity.
 For example, electron-phonon coupling can generate phonon Berry curvature and Hall viscosity in quantum Hall systems, topological insulators, and topological superconductors~\cite{barkeshliDissipationlessPhononHall2012}.
 Similarly for spin-lattice coupling in chiral spin liquids~\cite{zhangPhononHallViscosity2021}.
 Thus, our measurements do not rule out the possibility of spinon excitations in \rcl.
 They do, however, require that phonons account for at least a significant fraction of the thermal Hall effect.
 More generally, we have demonstrated that the acoustic Faraday effect is a direct probe of phonon Hall viscosity or, equivalently, phonon Berry curvature.
 Because phonon Hall viscosity is a property of many exotic phases, including topological superconductors and 3D quantum Hall states, acoustic Faraday rotation measurements will be a valuable tool for discovering and characterizing these states of matter.